An Original Poem by JB. Stobbart

 a powdered plume of long-legged moths:

-and little did I know, busy with days,
+and little did I know, days busy with me,

 our steps, the humming in that room,